zbMATHOpen/linksApi/README.md

 **DLMF database.**  To run the zbMATH Links API with DLMF data an auxiliary package is needed, `update-zblinks-api` (available [here](https://github.com/zbMATHOpen/Update_Links)), to be installed separately.
 This will allow the user to populate the database with real data coming from DLMF and execute an update when needed.
-Please follow these steps (only the third step is different above)
+Please follow these steps (only the third step is different from above):

 1) As above.